gdsai4903/my-achievements/README.md

 Here are some of the notable achievements I've earned during my career and educational journey:
 - **Hackathons and Competitions**
-  _2nd position in the ELA-Hackathon hosted by International Institute for Sustainable Development._
+  - 2nd position in the ELA-Hackathon hosted by International Institute for Sustainable Development.
+  - Top Applied Research Entry - Sustainable Development Goals.

 ## 🔗 Repository Links